AlbertSolomon/fedora-config/README.md

 # fedora-config

-All my configs for fedora desktop setup 😎
+All my configs for my fedora desktop setup 😎